 The helping parent brings in a fresh fruit or vegetable snack to share with the group.
 The school supplies whole milk, water, pretzels, raisins, and O’s cereal as well.

 The children clear their snack place and then they go to look at books for a few minutes until the other children are done.

 Each day we read a book to the children.

-We go outside to play every day unless it is bitter cold, rainy, or icy in our playground.
-On days we can’t go out, we transform our classroom into a great play space with a basketball hoop, a slide, a rocking boat, hopscotch, a balance beam, and other equipment that allows the children some gross motor playtime.
+At ESNS we embrace outdoor play in many types of weather!
+We go outside to play every day unless it is bitter cold, pouring rain, or icy in our playground.
+Parents send labeled outdoor clothing appropriate for that season, including rain gear, snow clothes, or boots.On days we can’t go out, we transform our classroom into a great play space with a basketball hoop, a tunnel, hopscotch, a balance beam, and other equipment that allows the children some gross motor playtime.
 This active playtime lasts until pick-up, starting at 11:45 until noon.